Borg668/True1984/content/post/journal.md

 ---

 today I will add a long term Python project to my todo list:
+Today I will add a long term Python project to my todo list:

 Create a Python Porject intitled: Python Local PBX